Hartford Elementary and Humboldt Elementary are School-wide Title I Schools

 What does this mean, and what is the benefit for the elementary students in the West Central School District?

-Additionally, parent involvement is very important in a schoolwide program.
-In fact, one of the components of a schoolwide program requires the school to employ strategies to increase parental involvement.
-All parents in a schoolwide program are eligible and invited to participate in parent involvement activities.
+As a part of the Title I program’s federally required documentation, all Title I families will be provided a school-parent compact in monthly elementary newsletters.
+This compact is a promise that the school, the parents, and the student will all work toward helping the student meet academic standards.
+Family engagement is very important, and in fact, one of the components of a schoolwide program requires the school to employ strategies to increase family engagement.
 We believe that active family involvement is essential and is a shared responsibility for the success of each and every student.
 Our goal is a school-home partnership that will help all students to succeed.

 Professional Qualifications of Teachers

 Parents/guardians of each student attending a building that receives Title I funds may request and the district must provide in a timely manner, information regarding the professional qualifications of their child’s classroom teachers and any paraprofessionals providing services to their child.

 In addition, parents/guardians of students attending a building that receives Title I funds will be notified if their child has been assigned, or has been taught for four or more consecutive weeks, by a teacher or a person who is not appropriately certified.